Treating ADHD without medication is gaining in popularity due to a number of factors.

-In my clinical opinion as a doctor, and as someone who has used this program with my son who suffers from ADHD, the Total Focus Program is the gold standard of ADHD treatment programs.
+In my clinical opinion as a doctor, and as someone who has used this program with my son who suffers from ADHD, the ADHD Breakthrough Program is the gold standard of ADHD treatment programs.

 It teaches parents everything about ADHD and how to manage and eliminate difficult behaviors.
-At its core, the Total Focus Program is a comprehensive information resource for ADHD and even includes 24-hour phone support for parents.
+At its core, the guide is a comprehensive information resource for ADHD and even includes 24-hour phone support for parents.

 In addition, it offers a 30-day free trial and money back guarantee if not fully satisfied.
 You can even pay it off in three monthly payments of $49.99.

 Ready for some inspiration?
 The How To Conquer ADHD program was created by an adult ADHD sufferer who learned how to overcome ADHD and become highly successful.